yachty66/AutoBook/README.md

    ```

 ## Configuration
-1. Inside the script, set the OpenAI API key by replacing `"api_key"` with your OpenAI API key:
+1. Within the script, set the OpenAI API key by replacing `"api_key"` with your OpenAI API key:
    ```python
    openai.api_key = "YOUR_OPENAI_API_KEY"
    ```
-2. Make sure you have a file named `prompt.md` in the same directory as the script.
+2. Ensure you have a file named `prompt.md` in the same directory as the script.
 This file should contain the initial content or prompts that will be used to guide the AI in generating the book content.

 ## Usage
 1. Run the script:
    ```sh
    python book.py
    ```
-2. The script will create chapters, topics, and detailed bullet points for each topic automatically.
+2. The script will automatically create chapters, topics, and detailed bullet points for each topic.
-3. The application generates a metadata file (`title_metadata.md`) and a content file (`title.txt`) where "title" is the title of the book defined in `prompt.md`.
+3. The application generates two files: a metadata file (`title_metadata.md`) and a content file (`title.txt`), where "title" is the title of the book defined in `prompt.md`.
 Both files will be saved in the same directory as the script.

 ## File Descriptions
 - `book.py`: The main Python script file that contains all the code.
-- `prompt.md`: A markdown file with the initial prompts for the book, adjust the file to your needs depending which kind of book you want to generate.
+- `prompt.md`: A markdown file with the initial prompts for the book.
+Adjust this file according to your needs depending on the kind of book you want to generate.
 This file must be in the same directory as the script.
 - `title_metadata.md`: A markdown file that contains metadata and an outline of the book.
 - `title.txt`: A text file that contains the generated content of the book.